hfung4/Data-Projects/subjective_well_being_research/README.md

 ## Files

-  - For a quick read (2 min read) on how Subjective Wellbeing (SWB) can be applied to policymaking, please refer to my paper: **"The Application of Subjective Wellbeing in Policymaking.pdf"**.
+  - For a quick read (2 min read) on how Subjective Wellbeing (SWB) can be applied to policymaking, please refer to my paper: **"The Application of Subjective Wellbeing to Policymaking.pdf"**.

   -  For more details about the anchoring vignette survey (web app) and the research project, please refer to my report in **"Anchoring Vignette Survey (web app report).pdf"**